 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The introductory section and the accompanying combining and individual fund financial statements and schedules and table are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section, combining and individual fund financial statements and schedules and table and the statistical section are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Expenditures of Federal Awards is presented for the purposes of additional analysis, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The combining and individual fund financial statements and schedules and table are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining and individual fund statements, schedules, table and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual fund financial statements and schedules and table are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining and individual fund statements, schedules, table and the Schedule of Expenditures of Federal Awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.